 Child has a relatively stable non-correctable condition that is neither progressive nor degenerative.
 Child can perform basic life management functions appropriate for age and development (feeding, dressing, toileting) with some assistance.

 Child may require moderate home modifications, corrective surgery, and/or one or more weekly medical appointments.

 Child may require some assistance with transportation and communication functions.

-The child with a Moderate disability could have one or more of the following conditions:
+The child with a Moderate disability could have one or more of the following:

-Developmental/Learning conditions such as those requiring long- term special education classes.
+Developmental/Learning impairment such as those requiring long- term special education classes.

 Medical/Physical conditions, such as moderate cerebral palsy, paraplegia, spina bifida, hydrocephalus, partially controlled seizures, hearing or vision impairment which affects the ability to communicate or functioning.

 Caregivers may need specialized training or experience to provide therapeutic, habilitative, and medical support and interventions.

 Child may require life support equipment, or has a progressive, degenerative or terminal illness.

 Child may require repeated doctor or frequent hospitalizations or surgeries.